shawnmckinney/apache-fortress-demo/README.md

  Last updated: March 15, 2015

  This document is starting point for apache fortress demo web app.
-Here we will download the source package from githut, and generate a java document that contains the actual tutorial instructions.
+Here we will download the source package from githut, and generate a java document that contains the actual installation instructions.

 ## Prerequisites for target machine:
 1. Debian or Redhat Liunx machine with OpenSSL installed.